The American Express Cobalt® Card Review

 The American Express Cobalt™ Card carries a sweet insurance bundle including up to $5 million in out of province/country emergency medical, $250,000 of travel accident coverage, flight and baggage delay, lost or stolen baggage, up to $500 in hotel burglary protection, and up to $85,000 in car rental theft and damage coverage.
 You also get new mobile device insurance that covers your devices up to $1,000.
 Cardholders get access to The Hotel Collection from American Express®, which gives you benefits like free room upgrades at over 600 participating hotels and resorts in over 30 countries worldwide.
 You also have American Express Invites which get you access to exclusive events, presale tickets, and special offers.

 Card Features & Benefits

 In addition to generous earn rates and one of the most flexible redemption processes around, the American Express Cobalt® Card carries better-than-average travel insurance and some valuable perks.

 - Excellent earn rates: Get 5 points per $1 spent on eligible food and drink, 3 points per $1 spent on streaming services, 2 points per $1 on spent gas and transit like buses or taxicabs, and 1 point per $1 spent on everything else.

-- A welcome offer that’s worth it: New cardholders can earn up to 45,000 bonus Membership Rewards points when they spend $500 per month for the first 12 months (2,500 points per eligible month for a maximum of 30,000 points.
-Additionally, you’ll get 20,000 Membership Rewards® points when you spend $3,000 in the first three months (for a 15,000 point bonus).
-This offer is worth up to approximately $450.
+- A welcome offer that’s worth it: New cardholders can earn up to 30,000 bonus Membership Rewards points when they spend $500 per month for the first 12 months (2,500 points per eligible month for a maximum of 30,000 points.
+Additionally, you’ll get 20,000 Membership Rewards® points when you spend $3,000 in the first three months of cardmembership.